2025 Credit Card Debt Statistics

 How much credit card debt do Americans have?

-This is the eighth time in the past nine quarters in which credit card debt hasn’t decreased.
+This is the ninth time in the past 10 quarters in which credit card debt hasn’t decreased.
 The only decrease during that period was in the first quarter of 2024.
 However, it isn’t unusual for credit card debt to dip in the first quarter.
 That’s happened in all but three years — 2000, 2001 and 2023 — since the report began in 1999.
-A decrease in the second quarter would have been far more surprising.
-The last time that happened was in 2020, at the onset of the pandemic.
-Before that, it hadn’t happened since 2012.
+A decrease in the third quarter would have been far more surprising.
+The last time that happened was in 2020, during some of the darkest days of the pandemic.
+Before that, it hadn’t happened since 2011.

-Credit card balances have risen by $372 billion since the first quarter of 2021.
-Americans’ credit card debt is $215 billion higher than the record set in the fourth quarter of 2019, when balances stood at $927 billion.
-However, thanks to record interest rates, stubborn inflation and myriad other economic factors, credit card balances are likely only going to climb.
+Credit card balances have risen by $396 billion since the first quarter of 2021, when credit card debt bottomed out at $770 billion during the pandemic.
+That’s a 51% increase in three-and-a-half years.
+Americans’ credit card debt is $239 billion higher than the pre-pandemic record set in the fourth quarter of 2019, when balances stood at $927 billion.
+(A 26% increase.)
+However, thanks to still-sky-high interest rates, stubborn inflation and myriad other economic factors, credit card balances are likely only going to climb.

 These record balances are light years above the $478 billion seen more than 20 years ago in the first quarter of 1999.